matextrem/nodemeli-workshop/README.md

 Oh by the way, if you want to get the current timestamp, use the JavaScript `Date.now()` method.

 Good luck!

-# Step 9 - Displaying your blog posts

-Great work!
-Wipe off those beads of sweat - it's the final mini-challenge.
-You can do it! 💥

----

-So now we're saving the blog posts to the server.
-Time to get them and display them on the page!

-If you look inside `public/script.js`, there's a whole bunch of JavaScript code in there.
-Don't worry about what all the code means, just know that it's responsible for sending a request to GET old blog posts and display them on the page underneath "Recent Posts".

-`script.js` is trying to load existing posts by making a GET request.
-Look inside `script.js` and see if you can find any useful endpoints.

-Your `script.js` file will want to receive the JSON containing your blog posts.
-Your job is to make that happen!

-Express has a handy method called `res.sendFile()` that makes it easy to send files back to the client.
-Feel free to use this with your JSON.

-If all goes well, you should have a fully functional CMS!

 ## Congratulations!! :dog: